magicicada/simple_network_sim/software_checklist.md

 > - [ ] Some work remaining or caveats
 > - [ ] Needs to be addressed
 >
 > Stochasticity is handled by using a seed from the data pipeline to generate a “random state” object which is passed to functions that generate random numbers.
+Where multiple processes are used, seeds for each process / iteration are generated based on a single initial seed, these are assured by `numpy` to be independently random.
 Git url and sha are saved when the software is run.
-Files that specify the conda environment are present: [spec-file.txt](spec-file.txt) and [environment.yml](environment.yml).
+Files that specify the `conda` environment are present: [spec-file.txt](spec-file.txt) and [environment.yml](environment.yml).
 Documentation explaining how to run the software with some test data can be found in the [readme](readme.md).
 We have not yet produced "real" results based on provenanced, reliable source data - this work is ongoing and reproducibility will be assured by a combination of this software and the SCRC data pipeline.

 ### Are there appropriate tests?
 (And are they automated?)